Palliative Care for people with disabilities

-Watch the video to see Professor Roger Stancliffe from the University of Sydney describe why TEL is important.
+Please watch the video below to see Professor Roger Stancliffe from the University of Sydney describe why TEL is important.

 Go to the Modules tab to start using TEL.

-If you scroll down this Caresearch page you will find a link to a range of information and tools about pain assessment including the following assessment tools:
+Click on this link to access a range of information and tools about pain assessment including the following assessment tools.

 Wong Baker Faces tool: A pain assessment tool developed for use in children, suitable for anyone over the age of 3.